-ARTH 3154 Architecture 1850 to the Present
+ARTH 3154 Modern Architecture

-A critical study of buildings and their urban environments beginning with Europe and the U.S. in the second half of the nineteenth century and ending with a selection of global productions today.
-Emphasizes the social, economic, and political forces that have shaped architecture and cities and investigates some of the theories that underlay their form and meaning.
-Topics include: the architect as philosopher-builder, critical reception of buildings and city design, new technologies and architectural form, and issues of modern vs. postmodern.
+A critical study of buildings and their urban environments primarily in Europe and the U.S. from the second half of the nineteenth century through the 1970s.
+Emphasizes the social, economic, and political forces in this period that have shaped architecture and city design and investigates some of the theories that underlie their form and meaning.
+Topics include: the architect as philosopher-builder, critical reception of buildings and city plans, new technologies and architectural form, and issues of modern vs. postmodern.
 Prerequisite: ARTH 1124, 2144, or 2154.
-IV
+IV; V

-ARTH 3164 Art 1970 to the Present
+ARTH 3164 Contemporary Art